bksuh/habitat_interact/README.md

 ### 3. Build and install Habitat Sim & Lab

 > This step will take some time as it compiles Habitat-Sim from source.
-> Habitat can not be installed by conda in Python 3.10 env.
-We have to build it from source.
+> Habitat cannot be installed by conda in Python 3.10, so it must be built manually.

 ```bash
 bash scripts/install_habitat.sh
 ```

----

 ## 📦 Dataset Setup

 Before running the tool, please follow the [dataset setup guide](documents/dataset/dataset.md) to prepare the required datasets.

----

 ## ⚙️ Configuration Guide

 For a detailed explanation of configuration options and structure, please refer to the [Configuration Reference](documents/config_reference/config_reference.md).

----
+Setting up correct configs is crucial for running this tool.

 ## 🚀 Run the Collector